MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab03_Patient Access & Service Center.md

 **Congratulations!** You have navigated the Patient Portal to see what information and communication is available to the Patient.
 In this exercise, you learned how to configure the Patient Access Portal to display as the Healthcare Patient Portal, modify the portal to display the company name, invite patients to register to the website, and navigate the website features.

-## Step 2: Configure Agent Scripts
+## Exercise 2: Configure Agent Scripts

 Lamna Healthcare Company wants to ensure they have proper tools in place to provide the best service and guidance during patient interactions.